 What formulation was used?

-Identification tags can give you documentation of practice and procedure.
-All the while, keeping your reputation, your brand and your profits healthy.
+Identification tags can give you documentation of practices and procedures.
+All the while, they'll keep your reputation, your brand and your profits healthy.